tom-seddon/b2/doc/Building-on-Unix.md

 4. On Linux, run `./src/b2/b2` to run

-   On OS X, run `./src/b2/b2.app/Contents/MacOS/b2` to run
+   On macOS, run `./src/b2/b2.app/Contents/MacOS/b2` to run

 You'll probably be able to automate all of this somehow from whatever text editor you use...